BABY SQUIRREL REHABILITATION

 .The dry corn that is being sold as squirrel feed in department stores is NOT squirrel food and is probably contributing to squirrel malnutrition.

 Please - even if you insist on caring for the squirrel yourself, contact a rehabilitator.
 Squirrels are very high maintenance and babies who have not yet opened their eyes must be fed every two to three hours - yes, even through the night.
-They require the proper care or a caring person will watch a baby deteriorate and die.
-This is a heart-wrenching experience that you do not want to go through.

 EMERGENCY CARE FOR BABY SQUIRRELS

-A SQUIRREL WILL DIE WITHIN 24 HOURS WITHOUT FOOD & WATER.
+NOTE:A SQUIRREL WILL DIE WITHIN 24 HOURS WITHOUT FOOD & WATER.

 First step:

 Keep the baby warm.
 If the baby has not yet opened his eyes, use a box with high sides.
 Make sure the box has a ventilated lid.
 You can cut a large hole in the top of 1 box and duct tape a piece of screen over the hole.
-The bi will crawl around and you do not want to lose him.
+The baby squirrel will crawl around and you do not want to lose him.

-and pull them off or even break his fragile ankles.
-Test the heating pad to be sure the temperature is not too waJ You want to keep the baby at a comfortable 99 degrees.
+Place a heating pad in the bottom of the box and cover with a soft baby blanket.
+(Baby receiving blankets work well: Avoid towels, as the baby can snag his little toes and break them off or even break his fragile ankles.
+Test the heating pad to be sure the temperature is not too warm.
+You want to keep the baby at a comfortable 99 degrees.
 Squirrels feel secure when they can hide in the blanket.
-Place another small blanket over the baby, but be carefu: that he can still breathe.

 Second step: